How to remove malware from your suffering computer

 Deal with specific threats

 Try on-demand tools that will remove tricky malware

 At this point, you’ve scanned your computer for malware using your normal security software and done some research into what might be happening.
-If you’ve still got a problem, or your searches are coming up blank, you can find on-demand malware scanners online.
+If you’ve still got a problem or your searches are coming up blank, you can find on-demand malware scanners online.
 These programs don’t require much in the way of installation, and they can act as useful “second opinions” to your existing anti-malware apps.

-Tools such as Microsoft Safety Scanner, Spybot Search and Destroy, Bitdefender Virus Scanner (also for macOS), Kaspersky Security Scan, Avira PC Cleaner, Malwarebytes and others can parachute onto your system for extra support.
+Tools such as Microsoft Safety Scanner, Spybot Search and Destroy, Bitdefender Virus Scanner (also for macOS), Kaspersky Security Scan, Avira PC Cleaner, Malwarebytes, and others can parachute onto your system for extra support.
 There, they’ll troubleshoot problems and give your existing security tools a helping hand.

 Another reason to use extra software is that whatever nasty code has taken root on your system might be stopping your regular security tools from working properly.
 It could even be blocking your access to the web.
 In the latter case, you should use another computer to download one of these on-demand programs onto a USB stick, then transfer the software over to the machine you’re having problems with.